Porsche 911 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance rates for a Porsche 911 are $2,100 a year including full coverage.
-Comprehensive insurance costs around $502, collision insurance costs $1,050, and liability is estimated at $390.
-A liability-only policy costs approximately $452 a year, and high-risk insurance costs $4,586 or more.
-Teens pay the most at up to $7,452 a year.
+U.S. average insurance prices for a Porsche 911 are $2,100 every 12 months for full coverage.
+Comprehensive insurance costs on average $502 each year, collision costs $1,050, and liability is $390.
+A policy with just liability insurance costs around $452 a year, with coverage for high-risk drivers costing $4,586 or more.
+16-year-old drivers pay the highest rates at $7,452 a year or more.

 Average premium for full coverage: $2,100